 The Joy of Sox is based in Philadelphia and is an another organization committed to raise funds from individuals, companies and foundations willing to buy socks for the homeless.
 They too conduct sock drives to collect funds and socks from the community.
 All the socks donated and purchased are given to homeless people attending soup kitchens and homeless shelters.

-Comfort Socks is a 501(c)3 public charity that also provides new socks to homeless shelters, all across the United States.
+Comfort Socks is a public charity that provides new socks to homeless shelters, all across the United States.

-Other agencies such as National Project Homelessencourage volunteers to help the homeless with housing, services, food and clothing.
-Socks can be donated to Project Home or The Interfaith Hospitality Network .
+Other agencies such as Project Homeless Collect in San Francisco, encourage volunteers to help the homeless with housing, services, food and clothing.
+Socks can be donated to Project Home in Philadelphia or Family Promise .

 In Central London the Sock Mob are a group of volunteers who regularly give out socks to the homeless.